Trailblazer780/Installing-LAMP-and-WP/README.md

 # Installing-LAMP-and-WP
-This is documentation of installing a LAMP server and deploying Wordpress made by Ethan Farrell For this documentation we are using Ubuntu 18.04 Server.
+This is documentation of installing a LAMP server and deploying Wordpress made by Ethan Farrell For this documentation we are using Ubuntu 18.04 Server on an EC2 AWS instance.

 # Table of Contents:
 1. [Installing LAMP Stack](#Installing-LAMP-Stack)